cncf/tag-contributor-strategy/maintainers-circle/hosting.md

 piece to this.
 The [structure] should follow the model on the README but can be tailored based on increasing breakout time/interactive reasons or really good content!
-Try for one speaker that has info/science/data/research/teacher and another that is a CNCF maintainer that has experience with the subject.
+Try for one speaker who has a science/data/research/teacher background and another who has experience is a CNCF maintainer that has experience with the subject.

 ### Logistics and Other Planning